Highlands, Harare

-Highlands is a middle class, residential suburb in the east of Harare, best known as the home of the Zimbabwe Broadcasting Corporation, and for its ethnic diversity, history, natural environment and splendid panoramic views of downtown Harare.
-It is often grouped in the inner east suburbs of Harare such as Eastlea, Highlands, Greendale and Milton Park.
+Highlands is an upper-middle income, residential suburb nestled between Borrowdale and Newlands in the east of Harare, best known as the home of the Zimbabwe Broadcasting Corporation, and for its ethnic diversity, history, natural environment and splendid panoramic views of downtown Harare.
+Located in the 'Golden Triangle' of Harare, it is sometimes grouped in the inner east suburbs of Harare along with other suburbs such as Eastlea, Mandara or Greendale.

 History

 When farmer, Gerhardt Van der Byl retired back to the Cape Province in 1927, he sold his then farm, Welmoed to the Salisbury Real Estate Co, a property development company with Scottish founders, who settled on the name Highlands, partly because it lies on one of the highest pieces of ground in Harare, but also because of their Scottish heritage.
 The first road to be paved and developed was called Argyle Drive.
-Over time, the suburb was subdivided and became a desirable place to live close to the city centre.
+This was later redesignated as part of the Newlands suburb.
+Over time, Highlands was subdivided and became a desirable place to live close to the city centre.

+The most expensive residential street in Highlands is Orange Grove Drive, located between Kew Drive and Ridgeway North.

-Due to its elevation, it has long been one of the more desirable and quieter areas in Harare to live.
-This part of Harare is generally a well-kept, leafy and compact, area between affluent northeastern areas like Borrowdale, Chisipite and Glen Lorne, and the gritty, workaday city centre.
-Despite its proximity to the CBD, Highlands has seen less of the development and gentrification than nearby, Eastlea, Milton Park and Greendale, where increasingly houses are being bought and demolished in favor of commercial buildings and apartments due to lack of space in the city, and as such the area has become a popular are for boutique hotels and lodges that offer a refuge for the city centre, while maintaining a disproportionate number of long term residents by city standards.
+Due to its elevation, Highlands has long been one of the more desirable and quieter areas in Harare to live.
+This part of Harare is generally a well-kept, leafy and compact, area between northeastern areas like Borrowdale, Chisipite and Glen Lorne, and the gritty, workaday city centre.
+Despite its proximity to the CBD, Highlands has seen less of the development and gentrification than nearby, Eastlea, Newlands and Greendale, where increasingly houses are being bought and demolished in favor of commercial buildings and apartments due to lack of space in the city, and as such the area has become a popular are for boutique hotels and lodges that offer a refuge for the city centre, while maintaining a disproportionate number of long term residents by city standards.

 Within the Ballantyne and Mukuvisi Woodlands boundaries lies one the highest natural point in the Harare, some 1600 metres above sea level.
 Ballantyne Park also hosts community gardens, playgrounds, tennis courts, playing fields, and dog-walkers year round, while Mukuvisi is a popular nature and wildlife reserve.

 Highlands was transformed when television was introduced on 15 November 1960 after ZBC TV, then RTV, opened its television studios on Northend Road in Pockets Hill, Highlands, making it the second country after Nigeria to launch a television service in Africa and the first in Southern Africa.